 A surprisingly extensive wine list, which has many treats in store, offers four house wines and an exceptionally good choice of half bottles.

-Coopershill is well placed for exploring this unspoilt area - and makes a good base for golfers too, with several championship courses, including Rosses Point within easy range.
+Coopershill is well placed for exploring this unspoilt area; a visit to Lissadell House is comfortable day out, and it makes a good base for golfers too, with several championship courses, including Rosses Point within easy range.